Dedzal/radeon-relive-track-merger/README.md

 - **Java**:
   Required to launch the .jar file.
 You can download Java [here](https://www.java.com/download/ie_manual.jsp). <br>
-  To check if Java is installed, run:
+  To check if Java is installed, open cmd and run:
     ```bash
       java -version
     ```